bellmit/attic/articles/discipline.rst

-2. A statement outlining the basis for the charge, such that the other members can determine whether they support the charge, which at minimum identifies the specific rule or rules violated and the acts or omissions which violated the rules; and
+2. A statement outlining the basis for the charge, such that the other members can determine whether they support the charge, which at minimum identifies the specific articles violated and identifies the acts or omissions which violated the articles in question; and

-3. An optional remedy.
+3. A proposed remedy.

 If a member other than the person levelling the charge announces their support for this charge within fourteen days, then a provisional mark is placed against